As a gardener at Bandi Schaum, below are several guidelines and rules we ask you to adhere to as a member.

 10. Trees, woody, invasive, toxic or illegal plants are prohibited.
 Please consult the list of invasive plants: http://www.dcnr.state.pa.us/forestry/plants/invasiveplants/index.htm.
 Aggressive plants like mint, lemon balm, and similar plants must be grown in containers and must not be allowed to establish themselves beyond the plot.

 11. Tall plants such as corn and sunflowers should only be planted in areas of your plot that will not shade neighboring plots.
-Plants that do not meet this standard will be removed.
+The same applies to any structure built for climbing plants.

 12. Water conservation must be practiced at all times.
 Do not use the spigots unless the rain barrels and water buffaloes are empty.
 Concentrate on watering roots rather than other parts of the plants.